devanshk/Duco/README.md

 ##What it is
 The user swipes left or right based on a snap judgement on whether they like a piece of art.
 We take in a json with the museum's art data and populate our own system with it.
 As the user keeps swiping, our algorithm determines their preferences.

-Here's an example of a user who is an architecture-buff using the app.
+Here's an example of an architecture-buff swiping around.

 ![ArchiSample](https://github.com/devanshk/Duco/blob/master/Designs/rec_1_convert.gif?raw=true)